Dr. Suzanne (Sue) Bruhn | she/her

 Jonah joined the CMTA staff full-time in early 2020 as the National Youth Programs Manager and is thrilled to be serving the CMTA community by working to celebrate and engage the youth.
 He is married to Megan and they have a beautiful little girl named Amelia Rose who also has CMT.
 In his spare time, he loves writing, music, travel, pizza, his dog Banjo, and getting the most out of this wonderful life!

 Sarah is responsible for the strategic development and advancement of the use of technology and cybersecurity within the CMTA.
-Sarah was introduced to the CMTA in 2015 and has served in many different roles including camp counselor, branch leader and walk leader for the Tampa Bay Walk-n-Roll.
+Sarah was introduced to the CMTA in 2015 and has served in many different roles including camp counselor, branch leader and walk leader.
 Sarah earned her Master of Science degree in security technology management and her Bachelor of Applied Arts and Science at the Rochester Institute of Technology.
 Sarah has co-authored books on the topics of cyber bullying, cyber stalking and online gaming.
 Prior to joining the CMTA, Sarah worked as a learning technologist at the University of South Florida assisting faculty, staff, and students with S.T.E.M. initiatives, instructional technology support and other technology support needs throughout the campus, including classroom systems and remote labs.
 In her spare time, Sarah loves to travel and spend time with her family and friends.
 She believes in the motto, “Be the change you wish to see in the world.”